-Among persons aged ≥65 years, influenza vaccination levels increased from 33% in 1989 (103) to 66% in 1999 (104), surpassing the Healthy People 2000 objective of 60% (105).
-Vaccine coverage reached the highest levels recorded (68%) during the 1999-00 influenza season, using the percentage of adults reporting influenza vaccination during the past 12 months who participated in the National Health Interview Survey (NHIS) during the first and second quarters of each calendar year as a proxy measure of influenza vaccine coverage for the previous influenza season (104).
-Possible reasons for the increase in influenza vaccination levels among persons aged ≥65 years through the 1999-00 influenza season include 1) greater acceptance of preventive medical services by practitioners; 2) increased delivery and administration of vaccine by health-care providers and sources other than physicians; 3) new information regarding influenza vaccine effectiveness, cost-effectiveness, and safety; and 4) initiation of Medicare reimbursement for influenza vaccination in 1993 (8,14,15,89,90,106,107).
-Vaccine coverage increased more rapidly through the mid-1990s than during subsequent seasons (average annual percentage increase of 4% from 1988-89 to 1996-97 versus 1% from 1996-97 to 1999-00).
+One of the national health objectives for 2010 is to achieve vaccination coverage for 90% of persons aged ≥65 years (objective no. 14-29a) (111).
+Among persons aged ≥65 years, influenza vaccination levels increased from 33% in 1989 (112) to 66% in 1999 (113), surpassing the Healthy People 2000 objective of 60% (114).
+Vaccine coverage in this group reached the highest levels recorded (68%) during the 1999-00 influenza season, using the percentage of adults reporting influenza vaccination during the previous 12 months who participated in the National Health Interview Survey (NHIS) during the first and second quarters of each calendar year as a proxy measure of influenza vaccine coverage for the previous influenza season (113).
+Possible reasons for the increase in influenza vaccination levels among persons aged ≥65 years through the 1999-00 influenza season include 1) greater acceptance of preventive medical services by practitioners; 2) increased delivery and administration of vaccine by healthcare providers and sources other than physicians; 3) new information regarding influenza vaccine effectiveness, cost-effectiveness, and safety; and 4) initiation of Medicare reimbursement for influenza vaccination in 1993 (8,14,15,94,95,115,116).
+Vaccine coverage increased more rapidly through the mid-1990s than during subsequent seasons (average annual percentage increase of 4% from 1988-89 to 1996-97 versus 1% from 1996-97 to 1999-00) and has remained relatively stable since 2000.

-Estimated national adult vaccine coverage for the 2001-02 season (Table 2), the most recent for which complete data are available, was 66% for adults aged ≥65 years and 34% for adults aged 50-64 years (104; unpublished data, CDC National Immunization Program, 2004).
-The estimated vaccination coverage among adults with high-risk conditions aged 18-49 years and 50-64 years was 23% and 44%, respectively, substantially lower than the Healthy People 2000 and 2010 objective of 60% (104,105,108).
-Continued annual monitoring is needed to determine the effects of vaccine supply delays, changes in influenza vaccination recommendations and target groups for vaccination, and other factors related to vaccination coverage among adults and children.
-The Healthy People 2010 objective is to achieve vaccination coverage for 90% of persons aged ≥65 years (108).
+Estimated national influenza vaccine coverage in 2003 among persons aged ≥65 years and 50-64 years was 66% and 37%, respectively, based on 2003 NHIS data (Table 2).
+The estimated vaccination coverage among adults with high-risk conditions aged 18-49 years and 50-64 years was 24% and 46%, respectively, substantially lower than the Healthy People

+2000 and 2010 objective of 60% (111,114).
+Continued annual monitoring is needed to determine the effects of vaccine supply delays and shortages, changes in influenza vaccination recommendations and target groups for vaccination, reimbursement rates for vaccine and vaccine administration, and other factors related to vaccination coverage among adults and children.
+New strategies to improve coverage will be needed to achieve the Healthy People 2010 objective (21).

+Reducing racial and ethnic health disparities, including disparities in vaccination coverage, is an overarching national goal (111).
+Although estimated influenza vaccination coverage for the 1999-00 season reached the highest levels recorded among older black, Hispanic, and white populations, vaccination levels among blacks and Hispanics continue to lag behind those among whites (113,117).
+Estimated vaccination coverage levels based on 2003 NHIS data among persons aged ≥65 years were 69% among non-Hispanic whites, 48% among non-Hispanic blacks, and 45% among Hispanics (CDC, National Immunization Program, unpublished data, 2005).
+Additional strate-

 TABLE 2.
-Influenza vaccination coverage rates among adult target population groups - United States, National Health Interview Survey, 2002 (n =31,044 [crude] and 205,825,095 [weighted])
+Influenza vaccination coverage rates among adult target population groups - National Health Interview Survey (NHIS), United States, 2003